MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-app.md

       </table>
     </div>
     ```
-1. Open _src/app/home/home.component.css_ to add CSS styling to the application.
+1. Open _src/app/home/home.component.css_.
 Replace any existing code with the following code snippet.
+This will add CSS styling to the home page of the application.

     ```css
     #table-container {